-While all parts of the divorce process can be difficult, asking your spouse to initiate a divorce can be one of the most difficult parts of the process.
-Learning how to ask for a divorce can be a daunting task when one spouse has decided that separation is the best thing for the family.
-Even when divorce is inevitable and the relationship seems beyond repair to both spouses, acknowledging what everyone already knows can feel overwhelming.
+While all parts of the divorce process can be complex, asking your spouse to initiate a divorce can be one of the most challenging parts of the process.
+Learning how to ask for a divorce can be daunting when one spouse has decided that separation is the best thing for the family.
+Even when divorce is inevitable, and the relationship seems beyond repair to both spouses, acknowledging what everyone already knows can feel overwhelming.
 There is no one way to predict how a person may act when their spouse requests a divorce, and so many spouses grow incredibly nervous thinking about having “the conversation.”
-Finding a way to approach the topic peacefully and respectfully while protecting one’s safety and boundaries is not an easy task, but with careful preparation, planning, and practice, starting a conversation about divorce can be done peacefully and respectfully, even in cases where strong emotions are present.
-This article will examine the ways that one spouse can approach the topic with their spouse and the ways that they can prepare to have this conversation to hopefully achieve the best result possible.
+Finding a way to approach the topic peacefully and respectfully while protecting one’s safety and boundaries is not easy, but with careful preparation, planning, and practice, starting a conversation about divorce can be done peacefully and respectfully, even in cases where strong emotions are present.
+You can save money and time by going through an uncontested divorce.
+This article will examine how one spouse can approach the topic with their spouse and how they can prepare to have this conversation to hopefully achieve the best result possible.

-Before having a conversation with a spouse, it is important to understand what divorce is and what the process looks like to ensure that it is what will be best for the couple and their family.
+Before having a conversation with a spouse, it is important to understand what divorce is and what the entire divorce process looks like to ensure that it will be best for the couple and their family.
 Divorce is the legal separation of spouses that ends the marriage between them.
-This can happen for a variety of reasons, but the most commonly cited reason in divorce proceedings is irreconcilable differences, also known as an irreparable breakdown.
+This can happen for various reasons, but the most commonly cited reason in divorce proceedings is irreconcilable differences, also known as an irreparable breakdown.
 These terms mean that the spouses have grown apart to the point that their relationship cannot be saved; however, the courts do not require that the parties show any steps taken to reconcile.
-The parties may make the decision themselves.
-Choosing to divorce means that the couple has chosen to separate their lives and move forward as single people.
-Divorce acknowledges that the marriage existed from the time of the marriage until the present, separating it from voiding a marriage.
+Instead, the parties may make the decision themselves.
+Choosing to divorce means the couple has decided to separate their lives and move forward as single people.
+Divorce acknowledges that the marriage existed until now, separating it from voiding a marriage.
 It is also a final decision unless the spouses choose to marry again later on, but it cannot be voided.

 Preparing to Ask:

-The first step in asking a spouse for a divorce is to prepare for the conversation.
-In some cases, the words may come tumbling out during a fight or disagreement.
+Preparing for the conversation is the first step in asking a spouse for a divorce.
+Sometimes, the words may come tumbling out during a fight or disagreement.
 However, it is often best to have thought carefully about bringing up the idea and have created a plan for the safety and respect of all.
-Some important considerations include:
+Some important considerations include the following:

 - Safety: The number one priority in having this conversation is safety.
-This includes physical and emotional safety for the spouse initiating the conversation, but it also includes considering the safety of the receiving spouse as well.
-Because of the strong feelings that will likely be present in the conversation, there could be threats to safety.
-Understanding any potential threats is key to preparing the best situation for the conversation.
-Importantly, if the spouse asking for the divorce has suffered abuse in the past, the conversation should not be held in private, and in some cases may not happen at all.
+This includes physical and emotional safety for the spouse initiating the conversation, but it also includes considering the safety of the receiving spouse.
+Because of the strong feelings that will likely be present in the discussion, there could be threats to safety.
+Understanding potential threats is key to preparing the best situation for the conversation.
+Importantly, if the spouse asking for the divorce has suffered abuse, the conversation should not be held in private and, in some cases, may not happen at all.

-- Timeframe: If the divorce needs to happen within a certain timeframe for any reason, the process of actually being able to file for divorce and the process itself needs to be considered.
-In some states, the parties will need to be separated for a given amount of time before a divorce can be legally initiated.
+- Timeframe: If the divorce needs to happen within a certain timeframe for any reason, the process of actually being able to file for divorce and the process itself need to be considered.
+In some states, the parties must be separated for a given amount of time before a divorce can be legally initiated.
 This means that the spouses will need to plan to be separated.
 Additionally, the actual divorce process can take quite a bit of time.
-Therefore, if a spouse is operating under a time crunch for any reason, they should consider the time needed and make sure the conversation happens early, but should also ensure they have had adequate time to prepare.
+Therefore, if a spouse is operating under a time crunch for any reason, they should consider the time needed and make sure the conversation happens early.
+Still, they should also ensure they have had adequate time to prepare.

 - Communication Style: It is important to consider the communication styles of the parties involved to best plan for the conversation.
-If the parties can have open and honest conversations with each other, a civil and honest conversation may be best.
+If the parties can have open and honest conversations, a civil and real conversation may be best.
 If the receiving spouse needs things laid out bluntly, consider cutting right to the chase.
-If the receiving spouse needs time to get to the big part of the conversation, it may be best to have a conversation about the relationship in general.
-While the relationship is not doing well now, the parties were able to communicate respectfully and lovingly at one time, and this conversation is the time to remember how communication was when it was at its best.
+If the receiving spouse needs time to get to the big part of the conversation, it may be best to discuss the relationship in general.
+While the relationship is not doing well now, the parties could communicate respectfully and lovingly at one time.
+This conversation is the time to remember how communication was at its best.

-- Divorce Mechanism: There are a few ways that a divorce may proceed and be finalized, and it can be helpful to have an idea about which one could be the best for the specific couple because no two divorces are alike.
-Knowing how a divorce may proceed can help the receiving spouse feel confident in the process and agree more easily.
+- Divorce Mechanism: There are a few ways that a divorce may proceed and be finalized, and it can be helpful to know which one could be the best for the specific couple because no two divorces are alike.
+Knowing how a divorce may proceed can help the receiving spouse feel confident and agree more easily.
 The different options for a divorce will be discussed below.

-Once the initiating spouse has created a plan for how to approach the conversation, it is time to have the conversation.
+Once the initiating spouse has created a plan for approaching the conversation, it is time to have the conversation.

 How to Talk about Divorce:

-Even with all the planning in the world, there will be things that will arise during the conversation that will not be expected.
-Understanding how to keep the conversation respectful and safe for both parties will be key to achieving the best possible outcome.
+Even with all the planning in the world, things will arise during the conversation that will not be expected.
+Therefore, understanding how to keep the conversation respectful and safe for both parties will be key to achieving the best possible outcome.
 Some things to remember when having the conversation are:

-- Begin Directly: While it can feel scary to even initiate having the conversation, it is important to signal to the other spouse that the conversation will be serious and likely difficult for both spouses.
-Beginning the conversation or planning to have the conversation with a phrase like “I want to talk about something that may be hard for the both of us” can signal to the receiving spouse that the conversation is important and is not good news.
+- Begin Directly: While it can feel scary even to initiate the conversation, it is vital to signal to the other spouse that the discussion will be serious and likely difficult for both spouses.
+Beginning the conversation or planning to have the conversation with a phrase like “I want to talk about something that may be hard for both of us” can signal to the receiving spouse that the conversation is important and not good news.

-- Be Clear: This conversation is happening so that both spouses can leave the conversation with a clear understanding of expectations moving forward.
-It does not help either party to be too gentle with the news or backtrack when talking about the divorce.
-Once the initiating spouse has decided that they want a divorce, it is best to be gently firm and clear with what has made them come to this decision.
+- Be Clear: This conversation is happening so both spouses can leave the discussion clearly understanding expectations moving forward.
+Both parties should be more gentle with the news and backtrack when discussing the divorce.
+Once the initiating spouse has decided that they want a divorce, it is best to be gently firm and clear with what made them decide.

-- Leave Space for Discussion: The receiving spouse will react to the discussion in some way, likely with big emotions attached.
-Understanding that this conversation is a conversation, it is important to leave some room for the parties to discuss the reasons that divorce is necessary and to process some big emotions and reactions.
+- Leave Space for Discussion: The receiving spouse will react to the discussion somehow, likely with big emotions attached.
+Understanding that this is a conversation, it is important to leave some room for the parties to discuss why divorce is necessary and to process some big emotions and reactions.
 Unpacking the feelings of both parties will likely be exhausting, but it will help the parties leave the conversation in agreement that the best thing for them is likely a divorce.

-- Do Not Overload: While it is important to have a plan for how things may work once the parties have split, it can be overwhelming for the receiving spouse to have to hear all the information at once.
-This could lead to a fight that is exactly what both parties are trying to avoid.
+- Do Not Overload: While it is important to plan how things may work once the parties have split, it can be overwhelming for the receiving spouse to hear all the information at once.
+This could lead to a fight which is exactly what both parties are trying to avoid.
 Consider how it would feel if the roles were reversed.
 Allow them to ask questions and only provide the information they need or want at the moment, and choose to hold some of that information back until they are ready to discuss it.
 Another way to approach the conversation is to treat the ask for a divorce and the plan for divorce separately.
-Ask for the divorce and have a conversation about that, and then offer to answer any questions about the process after that conversation is over.
+Ask for the divorce and have a conversation about that, and then offer to answer any questions about the process after that conversation.
 Let the receiving spouse control the amount of information shared.

 - Leave Open: It can be helpful to signal to the receiving spouse that this conversation does not end with this conversation.
-The separation and divorce process will be an ongoing topic, and many areas of their lives will need to be discussed.
-Allowing a partner to come back to the conversation will help the parties feel confident that they will be heard at each step of the process.
+The trial separation and divorce process will be ongoing, and many areas of their lives will need to be discussed.
+Allowing a partner to return to the conversation will help the parties feel confident that they will be heard at each step of the process.

 Options for Divorce:

-Once the parties have had a conversation about starting a divorce, the parties need to have a conversation about how they may like to get divorced.
-Several options may be possible for the parties depending on their needs and the way their family is set up currently.
-No two divorces are the same, so it is important to tailor the process to meet their specific needs.
+Once the parties have had a conversation about starting a divorce, they need to discuss how they may like to get divorced.
+Several options may be possible for the parties depending on their needs and how their family is currently set up.
+No two divorces are the same, so tailoring the process to meet their specific needs is important.
 Some options include:

 - Joint Petitions: In many states, the parties can fill out a petition together and submit it to the court for approval to make it official.
 This works best for couples who can agree on all aspects of the divorce.

 - Mediation: Mediation is a process where the parties sit down with a neutral mediator who helps them divide their lives.
-This works best for parties who are willing to work together, but need help with some of the negotiating.
+This works best for parties willing to work together but needs help with some negotiating.

 - Litigation: Litigation is the adversarial process in a courtroom.
-This process can be long and expensive, but it is best for couples who are not able to reach an agreement or for those that cannot negotiate because of abuse.
+This process can be long and expensive, but it is best for couples who cannot reach an agreement or those who cannot negotiate because of abuse.

-Divorce is not an easy process, and asking for a divorce may be one of the hardest parts.
-With some consideration and thought, the parties will likely find themselves in agreement that a divorce is the best way forward.
+Divorce is not an easy process, and asking for a divorce may be one of the most complex parts.
+However, with some consideration and thought, the parties will likely agree that a divorce is the best way forward.